muziejus/wandering-rocks/markdown/wanderingrocks.md

 outside of the rest of the novel in its use of spatiotemporality, focus on secondary characters, and lack of an analogue in <em>The Odyssey</em>.</p>

-_Ulysses_, after all, has structural similarities to the *Odyssey*, but in the latter, Odysseus is only told about the danger of sailing through the Wandering Rocks.
+_Ulysses_, after all, has structural similarities to *The Odyssey*, but in the latter, Odysseus is only told about the danger of sailing through the Wandering Rocks.
 He takes his chances, instead, with Scylla and Charybdis.
 As a result, the episode provides Joyce a bit of space in which to play outside the frame of